Diabetes and Dementia: The Emerging Science of Type 3 Diabetes

 What’s the difference between Dementia and Alzheimer’s?

-Dementia is an umbrella term that refers to a set of symptoms affecting memory, cognitive function, and the ability to perform everyday activities.
-It is not a specific disease but rather a group of conditions that lead to a decline in mental abilities.
+Dementia is a broad term that refers to a set of symptoms affecting memory, thinking, and everyday activities.
+Dementia is not a disease; it is a group of conditions that lead to mental decline.

-Alzheimer’s disease, on the other hand, is a specific and common type of dementia.
-It is characterized by the accumulation of abnormal protein deposits in the brain, leading to the death of brain cells and the progressive decline of cognitive function.
-While Alzheimer’s is a type of dementia, not all dementia cases are due to Alzheimer’s disease.
-Other types of dementia include vascular dementia, Lewy body dementia, and frontotemporal dementia, each with its own distinct characteristics and causes.
+Alzheimer’s disease is one of the most common forms of dementia.
+It is accompanied by the accumulation of abnormal deposits of proteins in the brain, causing the death of brain cells and progressive decay of cognitive function.
+As much as Alzheimer’s falls under the category of dementia, not all dementia has its root cause in Alzheimer’s disease.
+Other causes of dementia include vascular, Lewy body, and frontotemporal.

 Connecting the Dots: Insulin Resistance and Alzheimer’s